 According to some, renewal pruning refers specifically to plants that produce canes from the root system.
 I am going to use the broader definition above.
 The general rule of thumb for renewal pruning is to remove one-third of any older wood each year.
 These are thinning cuts that take branches back to the main stem or crown, depending on the growth habit.
+[When making thinning cuts, be sure to avoid damaging the branch collar.]
 Each species has its own characteristics, which need to be taken into account before you start lopping off branches.
 Some of the more common approaches to renewal pruning are listed below.

 Renewal pruning of currants

 Currants produce fruit on spurs that emerge from 2- and 3-year old wood.
 After that, those limbs are far less productive.
 Use the following pruning schedule on currants: